flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 are either not installed to the proper location during the build or does not match the `$FLATPAK_ID`.

+### external-gitmodule-url-found

+**Exceptions allowed**: No

+Git submodules outside of the GitHub orgs `flathub, flathub-infra, flatpak` are not allowed.

 ### finish-args-contains-both-x11-and-fallback

 **Exceptions allowed**: No